 - Cocoa Powder – I love Ghirardelli and Anthony’s brands.
 Almost all cocoa powder is gluten free, but always check the label.

-- Plain Yogurt or Sour Cream – If you love your cake super moist, yogurt or sour cream is the secret to a moist chocolate cake.
-I recommend using full-fat yogurt in this cake, but either will work.
+- Sour Cream – If you love super moist cake, yogurt or sour cream is the secret to a moist, decadent chocolate cake.
+I recommend using full-fat sour cream in this cake.

 - Eggs – Use size large.